 Please do not wait until you have nowhere to stay, as we may be able to prevent you becoming homeless.

-If you require assistance you will be interviewed by a trained officer.
-They will assess your housing circumstances, explain the outcome of this assessment and the help we can provide.
+If you need help, a trained officer will interview you.
+They will assess your housing circumstances, and explain the outcome of the assessment and the help we can provide.

 Our homeless service standards explain what you can expect from our service.

 If you have nowhere to stay and need help when our office is closed, contact the out of hours service:

 - 0131 201 0450

 If you are given accommodation outwith our normal office hours, we will ask you to complete a full homeless assessment the next working day.

 Midlothian Council has legal duties to help people who are homeless or threatened with becoming homeless.
 Our duties are laid down in law by the Housing (Scotland) act 1987 as amended.

 We must also take into account the Homelessness Code of Guidance.
 The code of guidance sets out how local authorities should interpret the legislation.